Beijing Nanyuan Airport: History

-The first aircraft landed in the Nanyuan area was in 1904.
+The first aircraft landed in the Nanyuan area in 1904.
 In July 1907, the government built rudimentary runways in Nanyuan's Yijun training ground (also known as the Wulidian soldier training ground) and used it for a light aircraft purchased from France.

-In August 1910, the Qing government began to establish air transportation in China, with the built of a factory in Nanyuan to experiment with manufacturing aircraft, the Nanyuan airport officially opened its regular use.
+In August 1910, the Qing government began to establish air transportation in China with the construction of a factory in Nanyuan to experiment with manufacturing aircraft, thereby officially opening the Nanyuan airport for regular use.
 Nanyuan airport was the first airport in China and one of the three operational airports opened before 1910s in the world.
-After the Xinhai Revolution, Yuan Shikai, who followed suggestions from the French advisers, established the first official flying academy in China in 1913: Nanyuan Flying Academy, with Li Ruyan as chief, and purchased 10 French Caudron trainer aircraft for 300,000 silver dollars.
-After the Second Zhili-Fengtian War, the academy was closed.
+After the Xinhai Revolution, Yuan Shikai, who followed suggestions from the French advisers, established the first official flying academy in China in 1913, Nanyuan Flying Academy, with Li Ruyan as chief, and purchased 10 French Caudron trainer aircraft for 300,000 silver dollars.
+After the Second Zhili–Fengtian War, the academy was closed.
 However, the more than 100 pilots that trained in the academy over 4 terms have played important roles in China's aviation history.
-Later on, some of them has become key persons in civil aviation.
+Later on, some of them become key persons in civil aviation.

-In the brief episode of the Manchu Restoration led by Qing loyalist general Zhang Xun in July 1917, then-Premier Duan Qirui ordered a Caudron Type D aircraft piloted by Pan Shizhong (潘世忠) and bombardier Du Yuyuan (杜裕源) of the country's fledgling air force based in Nanyuan airbase to fly to and drop bombs over the Forbidden City; three bombs were dropped, causing the death of a eunuch, but otherwise minor damage.
+In the brief episode of the Manchu Restoration led by Qing loyalist general Zhang Xun in July 1917, then-Premier Duan Qirui ordered a Caudron Type D aircraft piloted by Pan Shizhong (潘世忠) and bombardier Du Yuyuan (杜裕源) of the country's fledgling air force based in Nanyuan to fly to and drop bombs over the Forbidden City; three bombs were dropped, causing the death of a eunuch but otherwise minor damage.

 During the Sino-Japanese War, the Japanese Army extended the airport, upgraded its air traffic control facilities, and changed the name to Nanyuan military camp.
-After the Surrender of Japan in 1945, Nanyuan Airport has become one of the most important airports for the Nationalist government and its air force.
-The private planes of Chiang Kai-shek and Fu Zuoyi have taken off from the Nanyuan Airport; many of Kuomintang's important military and government personnels have also boarded flights from Nanyuan.
-There was also an aviation accident happened at the airport in 1945.
+After the surrender of Japan in 1945, Nanyuan Airport became one of the most important airports for the Nationalist government and its air force.
+The private planes of Chiang Kai-shek and Fu Zuoyi have taken off from the Nanyuan Airport; many of Kuomintang's important military and government personnel have also boarded flights from Nanyuan.
+A Curtiss C-46 Commando also crashed near the airport in 1945.

 During 1946 United States Marine Corps fighter squadron VMF-218 was based here.